Chapter 14.10

 E. “Predecision open record hearing” means a hearing conducted by the hearing examiner or the planning commission to create the city’s record through testimony on oath or affirmation and submission of evidence and information, other than those proceedings falling within the definition of “public meeting” in subsection (G) of this section.
 If an open record hearing is held prior to the city’s decision on a project permit application, it shall be known as a “predecision open record hearing.”
 If an open record hearing is held after the city’s decision on a project permit application, it shall be known as an “open record appeal hearing.”

-F. “Project permit application” means any land use or environmental permit, license or approval required from the city for a project action, including but not limited to building permits, subdivisions, binding site improvement plans, planned unit developments, conditional uses, shoreline substantial development permits, flood improvement permits, design review, sensitive areas review, drainage review and site specific rezones authorized by the comprehensive plan, but excluding adoption or amendment of the comprehensive plan, subarea plans, annexation implementation plans.
+F. “Project permit application” means any land use or environmental permit, license or approval required from the city for a project action, including but not limited to subdivisions, binding site improvement plans, planned unit developments, conditional uses, shoreline substantial development permits, flood improvement permits, design review, sensitive areas review, drainage review and site specific rezones which do not require a comprehensive plan amendment, but excluding adoption or amendment of the comprehensive plan, subarea plans, annexation implementation plans.

 G. “Public meeting” means an informal meeting, workshop or other public gathering to obtain comments from the public or other agencies on a proposed project permit prior to the city’s decision.
 Public meetings may include but are not limited to design review and scoping meeting on a draft environmental impact statement.
 (Ord.
+1293 § 2 (Exh.
+A), 2024; Ord.
 768 § 2, 1996).

 14.10.040 Administration and interpretation.